quale-quest/sql-mvc/doc/Install-windows.md

 Open a browser to localhost:3000

-##Edit the Index.quicc file and models/controllers.
+##Edit

-but manually rebuild the app again with
+the file Quale\Standard\Home\Guest\Index.quicc  and models/controllers, but open a second command window and manually rebuild the app again with

 >node  server\compiler\compile.js app Home/Guest all

 ** windows automated installer to follow soon **